ABOUT THE JOURNAL

-Individual works of poetry and fiction have also been designated as finalists or finalists or notable stories by Best American Essays, Best of the Net, All work published in the Apple Valley Review during a given calendar year is considered for the annual Editor’s Prize.
-Past recipients include Thomas Andrew
+Individual works of poetry, fiction, and nonfiction have also been designated as finalists or notable stories by Best American Essays, Best of the Net, All work published in the Apple Valley Review during a given calendar year is considered for the annual Editor’s Prize.
+Past recipients are